michaelCaleyWhaley/go-pagination/readme.md

 # Pagination example

-This is a server written in Go which servers paginated people data.
+This is a server, written in Go, which serves paginated people data.

 To start the application run: `go run pagination.go`.